Bruce Fendell Scholarship Fund

 Even after he became ill, he was comforting his family and friends more than they could comfort him.
 The generosity of his spirit is something that nobody who knew him will ever forget.
 Family was first, friends second but business was also a passion for Bruce.
 He kept his spirits up to the very end here, a shoe dog from cradle to grave.

-He is survived by his wife of 36 years, Audrey; a daughter and son-in-law, Rachel and Jon Satinsky; a son Harris, now working for Adidas; two grandsons, Asher and Reid; and a sister, Alyson Breier.
+He is survived by his wife of 36 years, Audrey; a daughter and son-in-law, Rachel and Jon Satinsky; a son Harris, now working for Adidas; and two grandsons, Asher and Reid.